UsabilityEngineering/RoomArranger/README.md

 An executive summary for Phase III that describes your user test and what new things you learned and recommend from the analysis.
 This can also include how the findings influenced updates to your design artifacts (e.g. adding/changing scenarios, influencing wireframe workflow, etc.)

+**Prototype**

+- We finalized the design and functionality of our mock-up prototype.
+- We began implementing visual adjustments from our previous analysis.

+**User Testing**

+- We created a comprehensive testing procedure for determining the efficacy our prototype.
+- We completed the requisite paperwork required for approval of a user study.
+-

 * !!!In a bullet-list, provide a summary that highlights...!!!
 * !!!What you've done during this phase...!!!